 Here are a couple of great investment tools to get you started:

-Acorns is a great app that works both a savings and an investment platform by using the spare change on your groceries as investment fund.
-When you make a purchase at a grocery store for $32.40, Acorns will round the bill to $33, and the remaining $0.60 will be invested on your behalf.
+Worthy Bonds is a great app that works both as a savings account and an investment platform by using the spare change on your purchases as investment funds.
+When you make a purchase at the store for $32.40, Worthy Bonds will round the bill to $33, and the remaining $0.60 will be invested on your behalf.

 If you’re new into investments and you’re looking for an online broker to help you get the hang of investments, then Ally Invest is just perfect for you.

 Among other online brokers, Ally Invest has one of the lowest commission rates of $4.95 on the trading of stocks and exchange-traded funds (ETFs).

 Their tradeable securities include stocks, bonds, mutual funds, ETFs, and Forex.
 Ally Invest also has helpful trading tools and insights, as well as an easy-to-use trading platform.